Importance of Definitions for Safety Management System

 - Positively: decreasing the threat/danger/exposure level and preventing hazard occurrence

-In most situations, there will be factors that contribute both positively and negatively, but whichever side (positive/negative) has more contribution factors will decide whether or not a hazard occurs.
+In most situations, there will be factors that contribute both positively and negatively, but whichever side (positive/negative) has more contributing factors will decide whether or not a hazard occurs.

 What Are Hazards and Hazard Occurrence